bobsmith947/recsforme/README.md

 ### Running

-You can use these commands to run and test using Tomcat.
+You can use these commands to run and test using Ant and Tomcat.

     $CATALINA_HOME/bin/catalina start
     ant run -Dj2ee.server.home=$CATALINA_HOME